 Education is free and in most types of school is coeducational.
 Almost all elementary and secondary schools and about 95 percent of higher education institutions are public.
-College, graduate, and postgraduate students pay a nominal fee ranging from DM35 to DM60 a semester, which includes extensive rights to health care and other social benefits.
 When churches or private organizations run kindergartens, they do so independently, and the public sector is not involved.

 According to the terms of the Düsseldorf Treaty of 1955, the first major attempt to unify or coordinate the school systems of the Länder, school attendance is mandatory for a minimum of nine years (or in some Länder ten years), beginning at age six.
 A student who starts vocational training as an apprentice must attend a part-time vocational school until the age of eighteen.

 The German tertiary education system distinguishes between two types of institutions: The term Universität (university) is reserved for institutions which have the right to confer doctorates.
 Other degree-awarding higher education institutions may use the more generic term Hochschule.